 I can certainly be brief about this anime because I have no clue what I just watched.
 6 Angels finds itself in that wonderful sweet spot where it’s both needlessly complicated as well as entirely uninteresting.
 That anybody actually cared enough to preserve this anime for the future is nothing short of a miracle.

 The basic premise—as I eventually deciphered it—is that there’s an all-girls mercenary team called The Rose Guards.
 They have been hired to investigate a former prison complex that has been taken over by a criminal organization.
-During their approach their helicopter is shot down, whereupon the girls find themselves in a nuclear wasteland that has become a battlefield between thugs, robot suits, US soldiers, and other weirdos.
+During their approach their helicopter is shot down, whereupon the girls find themselves in a nuclear wasteland.
+On top of that, this area has become a battlefield between thugs, robot suits, US soldiers, and other weirdos.

-The first sign of trouble was that 6 Angels kicks off in medias res with the helicopter crash before cutting back to the start of the missions.
+The first sign of trouble was that 6 Angels kicks off in medias res with the helicopter crash before cutting back to the start of the mission.
 In its rush to dump lore on you, it then forgets to provide an adequate introduction for the crew.
 Who are these people?
 What has brought them to this profession?
 What can they actually do?
 What are their relations to each other?
-When the episode catches back up to the present, you know just as little about these characters as you did the first time watching that scene.
+When the episode catches back up to the present, you know just as little about these characters as you did before.

 This does not change much over the course of the story.
 Screentime is heavily contested between the 6 protagonists and extras, not to mention the convoluted plot that has to be crammed in there.
 Much of this plot is also conveyed through exposition sequences, monologues, and boring discussions, which leaves the audience with little to really be taken in by.